 To learn more about Media Services read through this document or skip to the Getting Started with Azure Media Services topic.

 Service Level Agreement (SLA)

 We guarantee 99.9% availability of REST API transactions for Media Services Encoding.
 On-Demand Streaming will successfully service requests with a 99.9% availability guarantee for existing media content when at least one On-Demand Streaming Reserved Unit is purchased.
 Availability is calculated over a monthly billing cycle.
 For more information, download the SLA document.

-In order to encode, manage, and stream your videos, you must first upload your content into Windows Azure Media Services.
+In order to encode, manage, and stream your videos, you must first upload your content into Azure Media Services.
 Media Services uses Azure Storage to store your media for processing and streaming.
 You can programmatically upload your content using the Media Services REST API or one of the available client SDKs.
-For more information about the client SDKs, see Developer Tools for Windows Azure Media Services .
 These API allow for uploading one file at a time or bulk upload operations.
-Windows Azure Media Services also provides for secure uploading of your content.
-Storage encryption encrypts your content locally and then uploads it to Windows Azure Storage where it will be stored in an encrypted form.
+Azure Media Services also provides for secure uploading of your content.
+Storage encryption encrypts your content locally and then uploads it to Azure Storage where it will be stored in an encrypted form.
 You can also take advantage of third-party fast upload providers like Aspera.
-For more information about uploading content, see Uploading Media
+For more information on encoding, see Uploading Media.

 The following blog explains the difference between encoding and packaging: Encoding versus Packaging.